wuaipinglab/ImmuCC/tissue_immucc/README.md

 3.Output result
 --------------------------------------------------------------------------------------------------------
-   The calculated result will be save into a csv or txt format file. the row represents samples and the column was correspondents to the predicted immune cells.
+   The calculated result will be save into a csv or txt format file. the row represents samples and the column is the predicted immune cells.